-- The lead kura tumuaki/school principal, in collaboration with the cluster manager, is responsible for the recruitment and appointment of RTLB staff. - The local Ministry Special Education district manager may provide advice and support to the principal during the appointment process. - The cluster manager is a member of the appointments panel. - Other key stakeholders may be co-opted to the appointments panel.
+- The lead school/kura principal/tumuaki, in collaboration with the cluster manager, is responsible for the recruitment and appointment of RTLB staff. - The local Ministry Manager Learning Support may provide advice and support to the principal during the appointment process. - The cluster manager is a member of the appointments panel. - Other key stakeholders may be co-opted to the appointments panel.